Recharge Your RV Camper Batteries With Solar Panels

 Can I Use my RV AC Wall Outlets If I Have A Solar Panel Connected To My Battery?

 No, the solar panel doesn’t generate 120V AC power that will provide electricity to your outlets.
 For that, you’ll need an inverter that changes the 12V DC power into 120V AC power.
+You should use fuses when connecting an inverter to your batteries.

 A 1200W inverter like the Giandel 1200W Pure Sine Wave Inverter could power your whole camper except for your AC and microwave.
 You would have to add an inline switch on the hot wire coming from your campers converter before the circuit breaker so you could shut the converter off when you want to plug your RV into the inverter (otherwise the battery would be trying to charge itself).